nanoelectronics-new/Nanoqtt-new-qtt-tutorial/docs/source/OPX.rst

 That will give you I,Q, R and Phase

 .. image:: image/exp_opx_0d.PNG
-   :width: 100px
+   :width: 300px
-   :height: 50px
+   :height: 200px
-   :scale: 40 %
+   :scale: 100 %
    :alt: alternate text
-   :align: right
+   :align: center

 1D QUA
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you want to sweep an OPX parameter.
-Example for a frequency sweep
+Example of a frequency sweep

 .. code-block:: python